freedomofpress/securedrop/docs/user_manual.md

 * Click `Run In Terminal`

-* Type in the rot password you created at the beginning of your session and click enter.
+* Type in the administration password you created at the beginning of your session and click enter.

 * When you go to your browser, in the bookmarks menu, you will now see links to both `App Server` and `Source Server`.

 * Click on the SecureDrop `Document Interface` link and you will be automatically logged-in.
 Now go down to the first screen shot below.

+*Not Using Tails*

 If you're not running Tails, start by opening Tor Browser and loading the .onion URL to access the document interface of the `App Server`.
 If any sources have uploaded documents or sent you message, they will be listed on the homepage by a code name. **Note: The code name the journalists see is different than the code name that sources see.**